turingschool/mod-0-curriculum/workshops/data-types-fe.md

   * Remove the last item from your teachers array

 ### Still confused?
-Start by watching [this video](https://www.youtube.com/watch?v=sIGNox7OGD0&list=PL1Y67f0xPzdMFq2S1bK7E7veT_BbK-zjt&index=4) on variable assignment in Javascript.
+Start by watching [this video](https://www.youtube.com/watch?v=sIGNox7OGD0&list=PL1Y67f0xPzdMFq2S1bK7E7veT_BbK-zjt&index=4) on variable assignment in JavaScript.
 If you're still struggling, do some additional research and then post any additional questions in the class Slack!